Head to Head Analysis: Cboe Global Markets (CBOE) and Its Peers

-Cboe Global Markets (NYSE: CBOE) is one of 23 public companies in the “Security & commodity brokers, dealers, exchanges & services” industry, but how does it weigh in compared to its competitors?
-We will compare Cboe Global Markets to similar companies based on the strength of its institutional ownership, profitability, earnings, risk, analyst recommendations, valuation and dividends.
+Cboe Global Markets (NYSE: CBOE) is one of 23 publicly-traded companies in the “Security & commodity brokers, dealers, exchanges & services” industry, but how does it weigh in compared to its peers?
+We will compare Cboe Global Markets to similar companies based on the strength of its dividends, institutional ownership, earnings, analyst recommendations, profitability, valuation and risk.

 Dividends